mozman/ezdxf/docs/source/path.rst

 ====

-This module implements a geometric :class:`Path`, supported by several render backends, with the goal to create such paths from LWPOLYLINE, POLYLINE and HATCH boundary paths and send them to the render backend, see :mod:`ezdxf.addons.drawing`.
+This module implements a geometric :class:`Path`, supported by several render backends, with the goal to create such paths from DXF entities like LWPOLYLINE, POLYLINE or HATCH and send them to the render backend, see :mod:`ezdxf.addons.drawing`.

 Minimum common interface: